keboliu/SONiC/doc/system-health/system-health-HLD.md

 	 var-log                          Accessible                  Filesystem

-Any above services or file systems is not in good status will be considered as fault condition.
+By default any above services or file systems is not in good status will be considered as fault condition.

 ### 1.2 Peripheral devices status which could impact the system health status